py-smart-gardena/hass-gardena-smart-system/README.md

 Here are the links if you want to show your support :
 <span class="badge-paypal"><a href="https://paypal.me/grmklein" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>

-You can also send me crypto using one of the following addresses :

-Bitcoin (BTC) : 39TrJWZ1fV5UBwbRxK8yTJUK68gAhpJHzZ

-Ethereum (ETH) : 0xE363E94F6a42881580A9Df9E52Ab86c987dCFDc7

 ## Installation

 Requires Home Assistant 0.115.0 or newer.